HactarCE/Nomic-Rules/README.md

 A quantity is a property of a player that represents a numerical value.

-By default any unique quantity added to the game, applies to all players, is instatiated at zero, must always be integral, must never have a negative value, may not be traded with other players, and must be earned or spent in accordance to the game rules.
+By default any unique quantity added to the game;

+* applies to all players.
+* is instatiated at zero.
+* must always be integral.
+* must never have a negative value.

 ## Polls